JakeO96/JakeO96/README.md

-Hi, my name is Jake O'Leary.
+My name is Jake O'Leary.

 Currently I am in production on yuesmc.com, using this project as an opportunity to develop with the JAMstack and learn the API ecosystem.